alyssaq/blog/posts/150416-180200_deploy_gzip_site_s3.md

 I've been using [Heroku](https://www.heroku.com) and [Google App Engine](https://cloud.google.com/appengine/docs) to host most of my web applications.
 This time, I decided to use [Amazon S3](http://aws.amazon.com/s3) to serve a static website.

 ## Amazon S3 setup
-2 things to do.
 After creating your S3 bucket, click on the `Properties` button.

 1) Enable static website hosting.
 For single page apps, specify the same error and index document.

 ![s3_static_config](https://alyssaq.github.io/blog/images/S3deploy_enable-static-site.png)

-2) Under Permissions > Edit CORS Configuration, make all files in this bucket accessible by the public by pasting this XML:
+2) Under Permissions > Edit CORS Configuration, make all files in this bucket accessible to the public by pasting this XML:

     <?xml version="1.0" encoding="UTF-8"?>
     <CORSConfiguration xmlns="http://s3.amazonaws.com/doc/2006-03-01/">